 You have a gemstone ring that you wear every day, but do you know how you can tell if it needs to be repaired?
 There are some telltale signs that the prongs of your ring have to be fixed, but most people overlook these clues and unknowingly expose their gemstones to risk.

-The Most Common Problem with Prongs
+The Most Common Problems with Prongs

-Either way, you should take off your ring, take a good look at it to diagnose the problem, and have a jeweler fix the piece.
+In any case, you should take off your ring, take a good look at it to diagnose the problem, and have a jeweler fix the piece.

 Let’s see what can be done for your prongs in each case.